 “How Does Government Debt Impact Corporate Financing?
 Evidence From War Finance” [PDF]

 Using novel hand-collected data on corporate bond and stock offerings, I identify the impact of government debt on corporate financing during World War I. I focus on the war period, since the state of the economy, the method of corporate security offerings, and the unconventional financing strategy of the U.S. government provide a convenient empirical setting to identify the impact.
-Using this setting, I find that long-term government bond offerings negatively affected long-term corporate bonds with maturities longer than five years, common stocks, and preferred stocks.
+Using this setting, I find that long-term government bond offerings negatively affected long-term corporate bonds with maturities longer than five years and common stocks.
 Moreover, the negative effect was stronger for high-rated corporate bonds and corporate stocks paying stable dividends.
-My findings are consistent with the theoretical predictions of Friedman (1978) and Greenwood et al. (2010), who argue that the crowding-out impact should be stronger for corporate securities most similar to government bonds in terms of maturity, risk, and payment schedule.
+My findings are consistent with the theoretical predictions of Friedman (1978) and Greenwood et al. (2010), who stress the role of segmented financial markets and argue that the negative impact should be stronger for corporate securities most similar to government bonds in terms of maturity, risk, and payment schedule.

 Other Research Papers